 What are interim zoning bylaws?

-Interim bylaws or amendments are a form of emergency action, can be done by the Selectboard after one hearing and only last a limited time.
-The enabling statute is found at 24 VSA section 4415.
+Interim bylaws or amendments are a form of emergency action, which is done by the Selectboard after one hearing.
+Interim bylaws typically last for a period of two years, unless renewed or adopted through the standard adoption process.
+The enabling statute for interim bylaws is found at 24 VSA section 4415.

 Zoning Permits & Approvals